What you need to know about mandatory reporting of breaches of security safeguards

 In addition, an organization that processes personal information on behalf of another organization still has obligations under the Act in respect of the personal information in its possession or custody, as an organization that collects, uses or discloses personal information in the course of commercial activities.Footnote 1

 What is real risk of significant harm (RROSH)?

 Significant harm includes bodily harm, humiliation, damage to reputation or relationships, loss of employment, business or professional opportunities, financial loss, identity theft, negative effects on the credit record and damage to or loss of property.

-The real risk of significant harm must be determined based on an assessment of the sensitivity of the personal information involved in the breach and the probability the personal information has been/is/will be misused.
+Factors that are relevant to determining whether a breach of security safeguards creates a real risk of significant harm include the sensitivity of the personal information involved in the breach of security safeguards and the probability the personal information has been/is/will be misused.

-You can find detailed information to find out how to assess if a breach poses a real risk of significant harm and needs to be reported.
+You can find detailed information to find out how to assess if a breach of security safeguards poses a real risk of significant harm and needs to be reported.

 Do you have a form I can use to report one of these breaches?